The Differences Between a Working with Children Check, and a Police Check

 Even people not applying for a job role that involves close contact with children will need a police check.
 More jobs than ever require one, but they are also needed for anyone adopting a child or applying for a firearms license.

-However, anyone working with children will always have to provide a national police certificate, regardless of the details of the role or which state the job is in.
+However, anyone working with children will always have to provide a national police check, regardless of the details of the role or which state the job is in.

 What does a Working With Children Check assess?